 The first option (level) for time-out should be in the classroom.
-This option is the least restrictive (nonseclusion) of time-out options.
-The student is not removed from the instructional setting, but instead, denied access to reinforcers through a temporary manipulation of the environment.
+This option is the least restrictive of time-out options The student is not removed from the instructional setting, but instead, denied access to reinforcers through a temporary manipulation of the environment.
 The student can be directed to stay at their desk with their head down or move to another location within the room.
-They are able to hear and/or see the class activities.
+They can hear and/or see the class activities.

-The second option (level) for time-out, and slightly more restrictive (exclusion), is for the student to be directed to serve a time-out in a designated area outside of the classroom (an area within the building such as another room or Time-Out Room area) with little to no reinforcers.
+The second option (level) for time-out, and slightly more restrictive (exclusion), is for the student to be directed to serve a time-out in a designated area outside of the classroom (an area within the building such as another room) with little to no reinforcers.
 This level may be implemented when it becomes clear to staff that the student has become a significant disruption to the normal flow of activities taking place in the classroom.
+The use of time-out and staff checks will be documented, and procedures implemented to prevent those students who choose to remain in time-out when no longer necessary.